troniixx/Bachelors-Thesis/README.md

 	streamlit run app/app.py
 	```
 3. Paste or simulate an email, adjust the threshold, and view predictions with LIME explanations and optional FactChecker analysis.
 4. Select model by changing the directory path on the right hand side of the interface (the default is the DistilRoBERTa Transformer).
-Make sure the whole folder is selected rather than single files inside.
+Make sure the whole folder path is used rather than single files inside.

 ## 🧠 Methodological Summary